 3. Prophecy proves the Bible is accurate and that we can place our full confidence in it.

-4. If all past prophecies have been fulfilled, then we can rest assured what is still prophesied will come to pass as well.
+4. If all past prophecies have been fulfilled, we can rest assured that what is still prophesied will also come to pass.

 5. Do we fully believe the prophecies in the Bible and are we living in such a way that proves it?

 Sea of Galilee Sites

 Other Biblical Sites